-In my ninth grade freshman success class, I learned a quote that has stuck with me over the years: wherever you go in life, remember three things, (1) where you’re from, (2) where you are, and (3) where you’re going.
+In my ninth-grade freshmen success class, I learned that—wherever you go in life—you should remember three things: (1) where you’re from, (2) where you are, and (3) where you’re going.
 In light of this, even though I am wrapping up college, I can’t help but think about how great an influence my high school career has had on my life.

-This past February, an upcoming job interview led me to take my resume to my school’s career services for a professional upgrade.
+My junior year of college, an upcoming job interview led me to take my resume for a professional upgrade.
 The lady who helped me noted that I should remove everything from my last four years of grade school because “high school is irrelevant by this point.”

 Although she meant no harm by this, the words stung me.
 I would not be who I am or where I am today if it were not for the love and lessons I gained in high school.
 The importance of this part of my past was again made real to me over the summer in how many high school-related reunions took place.

-From breakfast and a mall run with a few people from my homeroom group to a 12-hour get together with nine people, I was reminded that the love between people who call themselves Blazers is a bond that is little effected by distance and time.
+From breakfast and a mall run with a few people from my homeroom group to a 12-hour get-together with nine people, I was reminded that the love shared between people who call themselves Blazers is a bond that is little affected by distance and time.

 These golden memories and others wouldn’t have occurred had I thrown high school to the wind upon graduation and distanced myself from any form of reconnection, so never forget or fail to check up on the people who knew you before you became who you are.
 God placed them in your life for a reason.
 Don’t forget what you’ve reaped or to give back.

 #6 — Moving On Isn’t Always Cinematic